-In EYFS, our curriculum is designed to recognise children’s prior knowledge and learning, including from both their experiences at home and any previous setting.
+In Early Years Foundation Stage ( EYFS), our curriculum is designed to recognise children’s prior knowledge and learning, including from both their experiences at home and any previous setting.
 We work in partnership with parents, carers and other settings to provide the best possible start at Roskear Primary & Nursery School, ensuring each child can reach their full potential from their various starting points.

 We want children to succeed through collaborative learning principles and working with others.
 As such, there is a strong emphasis on the Prime Areas of Learning: Personal, Social and Emotional Development, Communication and Language, including oracy and Physical Development.